m7moudGadallah/cpp-library-system/README.md

 - `Makefile`: Contains the build, run, clean, and debug commands.
 - `.clang-format`: Contains the formatting style for clang-format.
 - `.vscode/`: Contains the Visual Studio Code settings and configurations for C++.
+- `docs/:` Contains the project documentation.

+## Disclaimer

+This project is for educational purposes only.
+It was created as part of a course on C++ programming by Dr. Mostafa Saad Ibrahim on [Udemy](https://www.udemy.com/course/cpp-4skills/)